TaylorHo/flutter_app_boilerplate/README.md

 - [ ] Ads Helpers
 - [ ] More pre-made languages
 - [ ] Convert model classes to json like objects, on StorageHelper
+- [ ] Add encryption to the StorageHelper

 ---
 Good Luck!